OlaoluwaM/functional-programming/README.md

 A semigroup is a recipe to combine two, or more, values.

-A semigroup is an **algebra**, which is generally defined as a specific combination of:
+A semigroup is an **algebraic structure**, which is generally defined as a specific combination of:

 - one or more sets
-- one or more operations on those sets
+- one or more operations on (elements of) those sets
 - zero or more laws on the previous operations

-Algebras are how mathematicians try to capture an idea in its purest form, eliminating everything that is superfluous.
+Algebraic structures are how mathematicians try to capture an idea in its purest form, eliminating everything that is superfluous.

 > When an algebra is modified the only allowed operations are those defined by the algebra itself according to its own laws

-Algebras can be thought of as an abstraction of **interfaces**:
+Algebraic structures can be thought of as an abstraction of **interfaces**:

 > When an interface is modified the only allowed operations are those defined by the interface itself according to its own laws